 The SWIFT concept balances stakeholder priorities, which include protecting Waikiki at a reasonable cost without sacrificing our communities or ecosystems and bypassing the already delicate Ala Wai Canal.

-Click here to download the Ala Wai community outreach meeting presentation for Tuesday, 11/17/20.
+To learn more, download the Ala Wai community outreach meeting presentation:

 Questions from November 17, 2020 Ala Wai Flood Mitigation Project Community Stakeholders Meeting